romnegrillo/philippine-textiles-classification/README.md

 Reboot and run the main program again: `python main.py`

 In the older version of Raspbian, `python` still points to Python 2.
-If the command above doesn't work use `python3 main.py`.
+If the command above doesn't work, use `python3 main.py`.